Selling Your Business – How Good Is Your Succession Plan?

 Element #3.
 A Systematic and Sustainable Business Model

-There is a reason they call it succession: the business is supposed to continue.
+There is a reason they call it Selling Your Business succession: the business is supposed to continue.
 That requires having and keeping all the essential components of your client’s successful business model in place.
-Some of the obvious areas that support successful continuity are strong leadership and management, best-in-class employees, continuing solid demand for product and services, great fiscal management, a spirit of innovation and passion to succeed.
+Some of the obvious areas that support successful continuity are strong leadership and management, best-in-class employees, continuing solid demand for products and services, great fiscal management, a spirit of innovation, and a passion to succeed.

 Element #4.
 Financial and Tax Terms That Are Efficient

 Another critical part of the equation is funding the transaction.
 With a generational transfer, relatives are usually willing to live with a payout over time.
-This can also be true with transfer of ownership to key employees.
-It becomes less attractive when the sale is to an unrelated third party, which makes bank or other external financing necessary.
-Depending on the type of business, asset make up, dependence on the financial strength of the seller (i.e. personal guarantees securing financing or not) and track record of the business, obtaining outside financing may be a snap or an unachievable task.
-Needless to say, there are many ways to structure business transitions to make them manageable from a cash-flow, financing and tax-efficiency standpoint.
+This can also be true with the transfer of ownership to key employees.
+It becomes less attractive when the sale is to an unrelated third party, which makes bank or another external financing necessary.
+Depending on the type of business, asset makeup, dependence on the financial strength of the seller (i.e. personal guarantees securing financing or not), and track record of the business, obtaining outside financing may be a snap or an unachievable task.
+Needless to say, there are many ways to structure business transitions to make them manageable from a cash-flow, financing, and tax-efficiency standpoint.
 That’s why CPAs are critical to the process, right?

 Element #5.
 Implementation Approach That’s Rock Solid